EzraKlukas/zero_force_controller/README.md

 ELM3604 samples are still raw signed 32-bit PDO counts, the load cell has not been calibrated into engineering units here, and the ClearPath commands are still motor position/count increments rather than calibrated forces applied to the load cell.
+The current controller does, however, subtract the measured inertial load-cell bias caused by stage acceleration before applying the zero-force proportional update.
 Treat the current controller gains as empirical raw-count to motor-count tuning parameters for the present hardware setup.

 ## Current Behavior